neyer/respect/README.md

 # Motivation
 The respect matrix is a piece of social technology.
 It is designed to help you find people you will enjoy interacting with.
 It's like Page-rank, but it's for people, and the rankings are personalized - there is no "best person" in the respect matrix.

-Think of it as generalizing and extendign the notion of "friends of friends."
+Think of it as generalizing and extending the notion of "friends of friends."

 # How it Works